At a Glance

 Which Australian states raised the most VC in 2025?

-Victoria led the nation for the first time with approximately $2.2 billion across 134 deals, driven by Airwallex's Series F and G rounds and Synchron's $303 million raise.
-NSW held the deal count lead with 160 deals and $1.7 billion.
+Victoria led the nation for the first time with approximately $2.2 billion across 134 deals, driven by Airwallex's Series F and G rounds and Synchron's $200 million Series D. NSW held the deal count lead with 160 deals and $1.7 billion.
 Queensland crossed $500 million for the first time, with 61 deals totalling $504 million.
 All other states and territories combined accounted for $963 million across 32 deals, around 18% of national capital.
 LaunchVic's Dealroom-based methodology reports Victoria's total at $2.4 billion due to a broader scope.

 How much of 2025 Australian VC went to AI companies?